ServiceCorps Fellow FAQs

 - What are the stipend ranges?

 Stipends vary depending on the cost of living in your location.
-The total stipend package includes three separate categories: a living stipend, a housing stipend, and a cost of living stipend.

 - Does ServiceCorps provide assistance with student loans?